ivangfr/keycloak-clustered/README.md

 ## Build the docker image locally

-Go the version folder and run the docker build command
+Navigate to the version folder and run the docker build command
 ```
 docker build -t ivanfranchin/keycloak-clustered:latest .
 ```

-## Running a Keycloak Cluster using PING
+## Running a Keycloak Cluster using PING in local machine Docker network

 1. Create network
    ```